-BARNEY FRANK, U.S. Representative from Massachusetts, born; American politician and a member of the U.S. House of Representatives, Frank is a Democrat represented Massachusetts’s 4th congressional district since 1981 until his retirement in 2012.
+BARNEY FRANK, U.S. Representative from Massachusetts, born; American politician and a retired member of the U.S. House of Representatives, Frank is a Democrat and represented Massachusetts’s 4th congressional district since 1981 until his retirement in 2012.
 Following the Democratic takeover of the House of Representatives in the 2006 midterm elections, Frank assumed the chairmanship of the House Financial Services Committee.

 He is a prominent figure in the liberal wing of the Democratic Party and has been outspoken on many civil rights issues including Gay Rights.
 In 1987, he spoke publicly about his homosexuality for the first time.
 He said in a 1996 interview: “I’m used to being in the minority.
 I’m a left-handed, Gay Jew.
 I’ve never felt, automatically, a member of any majority.”